kyleko1234/myEasyLedger/rest_api/Documentation/Organization/Contents/Update an Organization.md

 Authorization: Requesting user must have ADMIN permissions for this organization.

 Updates an organization with the values of the parameters passed.
 Only organization name can be updated.
 At this time the API will ignore attempts to update Currency and isEnterprise fields.
+ALL fields will be updated, so please send a complete object in the request body.
 ___

 #### Request Body Parameters